C2DH/ranketwo/_assignments/boder/08-a-look-in-Boders-first-publication.en.md

 <!-- section -->
 ### 8c Reflecting on your experiences
 <!-- section-contents -->
-- Read about how Boder’s handles the issue of language in Beate Muller’s article on Boder’s translations.
+- Read about how Boder’s handled the issue of language in Beate Muller’s article on Boder’s translations.
-- Write a short essay of about 750 words describing your explorations, and the differences you observed  between reading a scan from a book published in 1948, reading a transcript in digital format published online, and listening to the audio or the inwith listening versus reading.
+- Write a short essay of about 750 words describing your explorations, and the differences you observed  between reading a scan from a book published in 1948, reading a transcript in digital format published online, and listening to the audio version.
+Use the template to note your findings about the different experiences.

 <!-- briefing-teacher -->